kekyo/FlyFlint/README.md

 * Totally unused reflection API.
 * Simple and faster.
 * Type safe query construction interface.
+* Free from DBNull and support for Nullable types.
 * Build parameterized query with string interpolation syntax.
 * Supported all ADO.NET driver by common interface type.
 * Easy hook up with dynamic query solution when using un-injected types.